What are the symptoms of bronchiolitis?

 - a dry and persistent raspy cough

-- difficulty feeding
+- some difficulty feeding

-- rapid or noisy breathing (wheezing)
+- noisy breathing (wheezing).

 Some babies have more severe symptoms.
 They might find it hard to feed and become very breathless or breathe in a shallow, irregular way.
-Look to see if your child’s breathing pauses for more than 20 seconds.
-This is really important for young or premature babies, as it might be the only symptom.

 If your baby has a cold that goes on for longer than usual, watch out for these symptoms: